The EULALIA Project aimed to improve and integrate the learning methodologies of the university language centres of 4 countries.

 The linguistic courses are essential for the Erasmus students due to many exams held often in the home language of the institution.
 An important goal would be to teach these language competences using new tools and technologies, which are closer to the students’ needs and more aligned with the contemporary cognitive/learning styles.

-The EULALIA Project aims to improve and integrate the learning methodologies of the university language centres of 4 countries (Italy, Malta, Poland and Spain) for Erasmus students.
-The project will use inclusive learning tools based on the paradigm of Mobile Learning and Game-Based Learning methodology and the application of Tangible User Interfaces TUIs.
-The outputs of EULALIA are:
+EULALIA project aimed to improve and integrate the learning methodologies of the university language centres for Erasmus students in four HEIs involved in the project (Italy, Malta, Poland and Spain) through the development of innovative learning tools based on the paradigm of Mobile Learning and Game-Based Learning methodology.

 Partners: University of Naples Federico II (Italy), University of Alicante (Spain), University of Adama Mickiewicza w Poznaniu (Poland), University of Malta (Malta), Smarted srl (Italy), EUF